rcpsousa/bplim_checkmd/README.md

 # bplim_checkmd

-Stata package checkmd
-verifies logical conditions provided by a structured csv file, exporting the results to an html file
+Stata package checkmd: verifies logical conditions provided by a structured csv file, exporting the results to an html file